GiTwo1014/Ventilator-Trigger-control-with-a-LSTM-Based-Model/README.md

 In this work, a LSTM-based trigger model was trained to predict the inspiration or expiration events with flow rate.
 The optimized model is composed of two hidden LSTM layers.

-# Here is the translation of the provided text:

 ## All data:
 ```
 data-ASL --- All data simulated by the simulator